 Tenants who own less than 100% still have to keep paying rent for the percentage of the property which they do not own.
 As more and more shares are bought, the proportion of the property owned by the Housing Association decreases, and the rent also decreases.

 Using staircasing is an easy way of eventually owning a property without the need to invest a large sum of money all at once.

 How our Panel Recommended Solicitors can help you

 Need help with staircasing?
-Call our specialist solicitors on FREEPHONE 0800 1404544 for FREE initial phone advice – with no strings attached.
+Call our specialist solicitors on FREEPHONE 0800 1404544 for FREE initial phone advice and your conveyancing quote – with no strings attached.

 Do I Have an Automatic Staircasing Right?